-The main means of communication outside of lecture will be the NWEN 303 web area at http://ecs.victoria.ac.nz/Courses/NWEN303 2012T2/.
-There you will find, among other things, this document, the lecture-schedule and ess.victoria.ac.nz/Courses/NWEN303 2012T2/.
-There you will find, among other things, this document, the lecture-schedule and ess.victoria.ac.nz/Courses/NWEN303 2012T2/.
-There you will find, among other things, this document, the lecture-schedule and ess.victoria.ac.nz/courses/NWEN303 2012T2/.
-There you will find, among other things, this document, the lecture-schedule and ess.victoria.ac.nz/courses/NWEN303 303 Forum.
+The main means of communication outside of lecture will be the NWEN 303 web area at http://ecs.victoria.ac.nz/Courses/NWEN303_2013T2/.
+There you will find, among other things, this document, the lecture schedule and assignment handouts, and the NWEN 303 Forum.
 The forum is a web-based bulletin board system.
 Questions and comments can be posted to the forum, and staff will read these posts and frequently respond to them.